Part 1

 He may hold off until we are ready, willing, and able to move in a different direction.

-He may stand by until we fully commit ourselves to him and his priorities.
+He may stand by until we entirely subordinate ourselves to him and fully commit to his priorities.

-But as the Red Sea crossing illustrates, God sometimes directs us to wait so he can contrast his awesome power with the futility of our self-sufficiency.
+But as the Red Sea crossing illustrates, God sometimes directs us to wait so he can contrast his incredible power with the futility of our self-sufficiency.

 Part 2